in ICI Journals Master List kategoria (EN)

 1. QUALITY OF THE JOURNAL – measured based on fulfilling the criteria of the ICI Publishing Stars model, which is currently focused around two aspects of journal working, namely its digitalisation and internalisation.
 It consists of the following elements:

 • Standards – adjusting presentation of a material published in a journal to international requirements is approved as an editorial standard.
 These are for example such elements as: clear and aesthetic layout of articles and the whole journal, publication of the review procedure or contribution of the reviewers with outside affiliation that are a foundation crucial for journal sustainable development.
-In this area, Editorial offices are primarily asked about reviewing model that is adopted by a journal or requirement of various authors’ statements aimed at verification of respecting publishing ethic
+In this area, Editorial offices are primarily asked about reviewing model that is adopted by a journal or requirement of various authors’ statements aimed at verification of respecting publishing ethic.

 • Stability – frequency and regularity of a journal on the market lead to editorial-management efficiency evaluation of an editorial team.
 Regularity in the subsequent journal issues publishing is an important element of evaluation in prestigious international databases.

-• Digitalisation – availability of an online journal is a great medium to its promotion.
+• Digitalization– availability of an online journal is a great medium to its promotion.
 Readiness for integration with databases and ease of access to the published content are the criteria, non-compliance of which may form a barrier that prevent the journal from development, but fulfillment of those criteria is an impulse for development and reaching out scientists’ home and abroad.
-In “Digitalisation” area, Editorial offices communicate, for example information on periodical indexation in scientific databases, assign DOI numbers to scientific articles or publish them in the “ahead of print” mode.
+In “digitalization” area, Editorial offices communicate, for example information on periodical indexation in scientific databases, assign DOI numbers to scientific articles or publish them in the “ahead of print” mode.
 Since 2017, Index Copernicus Team has introduced additional criterion, namely information about the content of particular issues – metadata of scientific articles and attachment bibliography for the period of at least 4 years preceding the year when the questionnaire was submitted.

-• Internalisation – number of language versions of both journal website, and journal content, contribution of the authors and reviewers with outside affiliation influence development of international cooperation, increase its reach, visibility, and impact of the scientific journal.
+• Internationalization – number of language versions of both journal website, and journal content, contribution of the authors and reviewers with outside affiliation influence development of international cooperation, increase its reach, visibility, and impact of the scientific journal.

 The scoring method